Adolf Wissel: Biography

-Wissel, who was born in Velber, was a painter in the genre of Nazi folk art, the idea being that these paintings should show the simple, natural life of a farming family.
-The phrase 'union with the soil' best describes the subject of his art.
-Wissel idealised farming life for predominantly urban viewers.
-Exhibitions of paintings of this genre were meant to show the peasants and working class that they were just as good as the wealthy, and that they too deserved a pleasant life.
+A painter in the genre of Nazi folk art, the idea was that his paintings should depict the simple, natural life of the farming people.
+The phrase 'union with the soil' describes well the subject of his art.
+Wissel was the painter of idealised farming life for predominantly urban viewers.
 These paintings were part of the Nazis' 'blood and soil' campaign, designed to associate the ideas of health, family and motherhood with the country.
-Wissel painted many pictures such as these, but his work contains subtle distortions and accentuations influenced by expressionism.
+Wissel painted many paintings in this style, but his work also contains subtle distortions and accentuations influenced by expressionism and New Objectivity.